smhurf/lewagon_challenges/07-Data-Engineering/02-ML-Iteration/04-MLFlow-quickstart/README.md

 Notice how [@memoized_property](https://pypi.org/project/memoized-property/) is actually quite powerful:
 - It is a decorator
-- Is defines its decorated function as a [property](https://www.geeksforgeeks.org/python-property-function/)
+- It defines its decorated function as a [property](https://www.geeksforgeeks.org/python-property-function/)
 - The property is memoized <=> only set at first call

 Once the code is appended to our trainer, we can log parameters and metrics in MLflow from any method in our `Trainer` class by using:
 - `self.mlflow_log_param(param_name, param_value)`
 - `self.mlflow_log_metric(metric_name, metric_value)`

-One last thing: we need to defined in our class the URL of the MLflow server and the name of our experiment:
+One last thing: we need to define the URL of the MLflow server and the name of our experiment in our class :

 ``` python
 MLFLOW_URI = "https://mlflow.lewagon.co/"